 Detention of Yemeni Journalist, Ahmed Maher – A Grave Example of Threats to Press Freedom in Yemen

 This informational brief sheds light on the year-long detention of Yemeni journalist Ahmed Maher, highlighting the perilous conditions faced by journalists in Yemen when exercising their right to disseminate information and express opinions.
 Maher’s imprisonment is suspected to be politically motivated, as he was critical of local authorities in Aden prior to his arrest.
 The report is based on interviews with closed sources, and an analysis of open-source documentation.
+This report serves as an urgent call to address the challenges faced by journalists in Yemen and to ensure Ahmed Maherā€™s right to a fair and speedy trial is respected by putting an end to the pattern of postponements that have characterized his trial thus far.

-[UPDATED OCT 31, 2023] The Justice 4 Yemen Pact coalition has also published a joint statement on the ongoing legal violations resulting from Ahmed Maher’s case and detention.
+UPDATED OCT 31, 2023 Justice 4 Yemen Pact coalition has also published a joint statement on the ongoing legal violations resulting from Ahmed Maherā€™s case and detention.
 The statement was signed by 9 coalition partners as well as two external supporting organizations and calls upon Chief Justice Ali Al-Awash to intervene immediately to remedy the ongoing legal violations.
-Read the full statement here.
+Read the full statementĀ here.

 Key Facts: